Kanem–Bornu Empire: Conversion to Islam (c. 1000–1380)

 Information from the Akhbār al-zamān, written between the late 10th to 11th century, states that Kanem by then was already a "vast and large" kingdom that was partly on the Nile and at war with Nubians.
 Kanem transitioned into a true empire through expansion to the Kaouar oases in the 11th century.
 Several archaeological sites have been identified in the oases, remains of former settlements, though they are yet to be excavated.
 It is believed that the northernmost settlements catered to travelers whereas the southern oasis settlements were focused on the salt trade.
 Through control of the trade routes to the north, the Kanem Empire exported ivory, slaves, and animal products.
 Foreign products, including weapons, books, beads, and cloth, were imported into the empire.
 In the 11th century, regulated taxation of the farmers around the capital at Njimi started to replace the previous patterns of nomad raiding and extortion.

 Increasing Islamisation of Kanem is evident from the 11th century onwards and Kanem had developed into a literate society by the 12th century, when the scribes of the empire are recorded to have developed an original script style, the barnāwī.'
 In the 13th century, a ruler of Kanem is recorded to have gone on Hajj to Mecca.
 Shortly afterwards, the 13th-century mai Dunama II Dibalemi is recorded to have "opened" the mune, (Note: The sources are not clear what the mune was or what is meant by "opening" it.
 Most literary sources (16th–19th century) suggest that the mune was similar to the Ark of the Covenant, being some sort of covered container that held commandments which defined the relationship between the mai and God.
 Dunama II Dibalemi opening the mune was widely perceived as a negative act and as something that contributed to the empire's troubles in following centuries.
 The mune has also been suggested to have been the focal point of a pre-Islamic cult; Dierk Lange has stated that it could have been a statue of Amun obtained from Meroë centuries prior, which Dunama unwrapped from some veiling.) an important religious artefact of unclear nature.
 Dunama II brought Kanem to the zenith of its power.
 He commanded a cavalry of 40,000 horsemen and extended his rule as far as the Fezzan.
 Wars against the Sao, southwest of Lake Chad, were justified in the name of a jihad, and captives were sold as slaves in exchange for further horses from North Africa.
 Pilgrimages to Mecca became a common occurrence, so much so that a hostel for pilgrims and students from Kanem was founded in Cairo.
 In 1257, the mai sent a giraffe as a gift to Muhammad I al-Mustansir of the Hafsid dynasty in Ifriqiya.

+In the mid-13th century, Kanem ruled the Fezzan as far as Waddan.